izharahmaad/CaloriZen/README.md

-📱 CaloriZen – Simple & Smart Calorie Planner

-CaloriZen is a modern, beautifully designed calorie calculator app built with React Native (Expo).
-It helps users calculate their daily calorie needs for weight loss, weight gain, or maintenance using the latest formulas.
+CALORIZEN – SIMPLE AND SMART CALORIE PLANNER 📱🌿

+CaloriZen is a React Native app built with Expo that helps users calculate their daily calorie needs for maintaining, gaining, or losing weight.
+The app focuses on clarity, smooth navigation, and a modern interface, making it easy for users to plan their goals and track progress.

-✨ Features
+✨ Main Features

-✅ 4 clean screens – Welcome, Input, Goal selection, and Results ✅ Beautiful green/dark theme 🌿
-✅ Custom Poppins font for a modern look
+Step-by-step guidance with four clean screens: welcome, input, goal selection, and results Soft green and dark theme for a balanced and calming interface Custom Poppins font for a sleek, modern look
-✅ Weight & height units toggle (KG/LB, CM/FT)
-✅ Animated gauge for daily calorie display 🔥
-✅ Smart breakdown: mild, moderate, extreme loss/gain
-✅ Notes field – users can write goals or reminders
-✅ Expo Router navigation for clean screen flow
-✅ Vector icons (Ionicons) for intuitive UI
+Unit switching for weight (kg/lb) and height (cm/ft) Animated circular gauge showing daily calorie targets clearly Mild, moderate, and extreme adjustments for both weight loss and weight gain Notes section to record personal goals, reminders, or progress Smooth navigation powered by Expo Router
+Friendly icons using Ionicons
-✅ Fully responsive – looks great on all devices
+Fully responsive layout that adapts to all devices Reanimated animations for smooth transitions
+SVG-based gauge for accurate and clean visuals

 ⚙️ Tech Stack

-React Native (Expo SDK 53)
+React Native with Expo SDK

-Expo Router – navigation
+Expo Router for navigation

-Expo Linear Gradient – stylish backgrounds
+Expo Linear Gradient for background effects

-React Native Reanimated – smooth animations
+React Native Reanimated for animations

-React Native SVG – circular calorie gauge
+React Native SVG for the circular gauge

-@expo-google-fonts/poppins – custom typography
+Poppins font from Expo Google Fonts

-🚀 Installation
+🚀 Installation & Running the App

-Clone the repo:
+Clone the project:
 git clone https://github.com/izharahmaad/CaloriZen.git

+Open the folder:
 cd CaloriZen

 Install dependencies:
 npm install

-Run locally:
+Start the app:
 npx expo start

-Scan QR with Expo Go app (Android/iOS).

-📦 Build APK / AAB

-To create a build with Expo EAS:
+Open the app using the Expo Go scanner on Android or iOS.

+📦 Building for Android

+Test build (APK)
-eas build -p android --profile preview   # for APK test build eas build -p android --profile production # for Play Store release (AAB)
+eas build -p android --profile preview

+Production build (AAB for Play Store) eas build -p android --profile production